Mainao/disney-clone/README.md

 ![image](https://user-images.githubusercontent.com/24612087/127680083-bfc57ed5-a470-45de-a79d-c6cca11a2e09.png)

-A simple ReactJS Disney+ Hotstar clone.
+A Disney+ Hotstar clone build using React.
+It fetches the data from TMDB (The Movie Database) API.

 - Demo - [Click here](https://disney-cloneapp.netlify.app/)